cbhuber17/cbhuber17/README.md

 <br />

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studying Full Stack Web Development.
+- 🎓 &nbsp; Studying Machine Learning & Neural Networks.
-- 💼 &nbsp; Working as a Software Developer for FLYHT Aerospace.
+- 💼 &nbsp; Working as a Senior Staff Software Engineer for TDK Trusted Positioning.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Growing more into Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🥋 &nbsp; Always improving and engaging with a Lean Six Sigma Green Belt.
-- ✍️ &nbsp; Staying up-to-date on GNSS technologies and Web Development.
+- ✍️ &nbsp; Staying up-to-date on Positioning & Navigation technologies and Web Development.

 <br />